dhojayev/traderepublic-portfolio-downloader/README.md

 **What is coming:**

-* Support of "interest received" transactions
+* Support of including "interest received" transactions
+* Support of including "lending" transactions
 * Identifying stock transactions
 * Downloading and storing PDF files attached to each transaction
 * Source code test coverage

 **What (maybe) will follow:**

-* Writing the data into an SQL database for using it in custom applications
+* Writing data into an SQL database for using it in custom applications

 ## Usage